 Following her official launch into the Apex games, she quickly fell from the top chart within a very short period of time.
-Based on past legend releases, it is evident that the Apex Legends community highly favors characters with any sort of movement mechanics.
+Based on past legend releases, it is evident that the Apex Legends community highly favors characters with any movement mechanics.

-Why Mad Maggie didn’t click for Apex Legends players
+Why Mad Maggie didn’t Work?

-Mad Maggie has a disjointed kit
+- Mad Maggie has a disjointed kit

-Her tactical and passive thrive in enclosed spaces, yet her ultimate is a movement-focused tool for open spaces, meaning she lacks focus.
+- Her Tactical and Passive thrive in enclosed spaces, yet her ultimate is a movement-focused tool for open spaces, meaning she lacks focus.

-Mad Maggie’s kit isn’t very flashy
+- Mad Maggie’s kit isn’t very flashy

-She has a similar aesthetic to fuse and a relatively balanced kit, so she is not that pleasing to the eyes.
+- She has a similar aesthetic to Fuse and a relatively balanced kit, so she is not that pleasing to the eyes.

-The general Apex Legends community has grown bored of the same old “recon-assault hybrid” legends that they have been getting recently, which is evident as Seer also fell from his top sport after the nerf.
+- The general Apex Legends community has grown bored of the same old “recon-assault hybrid” Legends that they have been getting recently, which is evident as Seer also fell from his top sport after the nerf.

-Mad Maggie’s kit doesn’t add much new
+- Mad Maggie’s kit doesn’t add much new